Medium temperature, slightly textured, plastic, semi-vitreous, yellow-buff burning, fine grogged, general purpose native stoneware.

-M325 requires no special treatment for firing.
-It is the material of choice only if you require the dark yellow-buff fired color.
+M325 is the material of choice only if you require the dark yellow-buff fired color.
 Otherwise we recommend you use M340 for functional ware.

-M325 with Alberta Slip rutile blue glaze fired at cone 6.
+M325 with GA6-C Alberta Slip rutile blue glaze fired at cone 6.

 Since M325 has a small amount of fine grog added to the recipe you might find that it tends to cause certain glazes to pinhole.
 If this is the case consider soaking your kiln at the final temperature to give the glaze a chance to level out and heal imperfections left from gases bubbling through.
 We have found that automatic kiln controllers work extremely well for this.
 If glaze pinholing is still a serious problem you might consider using our M340.

 M325 should work with the same glazes as most of our other middle temperature bodies.
 However, since it fires to a darker color you might find that certain colored glazes or underglaze decorations might be subdued.
 This happens because the iron in the M325 muddies the purity of other coloring oxides.
 If this happens use a white slip on the clay surface or try another light firing clay body.